 LEFT: Alfred, Réginald, and Diane as children, date unknown, photographer unknown.
-RIGHT: Pellan and his father on his last trip at the controls of the Frontenac which provided service between Quebec and Montreal, August 30, 1945, photograph by Photo moderne enr.
+RIGHT: Alfred Pellan and his father (to the left), 1945, photographer unknown.

 Pellan was drawn to the arts from an early age-so much so that he had little interest in other subjects.
 As he recalled in 1959, "my passion for sketching was so strong that my head stubbornly refused to take in lessons of Latin and Grammar."2 At fourteen, Pellan found some paint and brushes his father had bought and abandoned.
 Intrigued, he created his first paintings-one of which, Les fraises (Strawberries), 1920, survives to this day.